 They are short and close to the ground so rain doesn’t just fall on them from the top but it splashes them from the bottom.

 Be prepared to meet some resistance if you try walking them in the rain (including going out to go potty) and be prepared to shovel a path if there is snow in your back yard.

 If you start young and teach them that you don’t allow stubborn shenanigans on rainy walks, they will learn that it’s something that can be tolerated.

 A warm and waterproof jacket made to fit a Dachshund can help them to be comfortable going out in inclement weather.

 9) Dachshunds are notoriously hard to potty train

-I didn’t consider Chester 90% potty trained until he was 7!
+I didn’t consider my Dachshund Chester 90% potty trained until he was 7!

 Honestly though, a huge part of why it took so long is because I had to figure out that it was his separation anxiety that cased him to pee on the carpet when I left.

 There IS hope though.
-I believe, and have heard the same from several Dachshund owners, that it’s not very heard if you are dedicated and consistent.
+I believe, and have heard the same from several Dachshund owners, that it’s not very hard to potty train them if you are dedicated and consistent.